 1. Start With a Clean Grill

-The first step is to ensure your grill is clean.
 If there is debris on the grates, it can result in uneven heat distribution, whereas remaining ash can block the air vents.
-Ideally, you use a grill brush to scrape off food pieces while the grill was still warm after the last use.
+That is why the first step is to always ensure your grill is clean.
+Ideally, you use a grill brush to scrape off food pieces while the grill is still warm after the last use.

-If not, you can light some charcoal to heat the metals and scrape the grill now to take off any contaminants that may still be on the grates.
+If you're only cleaning the grill before using it, then you can light some charcoal to heat the metals and scrape the grill now to take off any contaminants that may still be on the grates.
 Move the coals around to let loose ash fall into the ashtray.
 Empty the ashtray and old coals into a safe receptacle for disposal.

 2. Arrange Your Charcoal

 If you’re choosing premium charcoal, it’s best to opt for lump wood charcoal because it is purer than alternative options.
 There is only carbon in lump wood charcoal, whereas briquettes contain materials such as sawdust and peat.